Do Pitbull Puppies’ Coat Change Color As They Grow?

 Merle Pitbulls are a new breed and some studies say that this breed has poor health but they don’t have enough evidence yet.

-This pitbull has a merle coat pattern that usually contains shades of black or red that are scattered or swirled over blue and white.
+This pitbull has a Merle coat pattern that usually contains shades of black or red that are scattered or swirled over blue and white.

 They are famously known for their blue eyes or odd eyes such as blue and tan.
 I have a guide on Merle Bullies here that is definitely worth checking out.